Understanding the SSAT Writing Sample

 It goes without saying that the best way to improve on this section is practice.

 No one can create a masterpiece on their first attempt, so make sure that you practice the writing sample.
 Use practice prompts and time yourself to learn how to produce a good writing sample in twenty-five minutes.
 This is a good opportunity for you to demonstrate your ability to write clearly and concisely, and to show your creativity, so it’s worth spending time to practice!

 The official SSAT website offers SSAT essay topics for you to use.
 Practice writing on both creative and analytical topics, and see which type works for you.

 At Test Innovators, we have support to guide you through every step of your writing process.
-We have six timed sample essay topics available, and additional untimed prompts, and after writing you can get personal essay feedback from our test prep experts!
+We have nine timed sample essay topics available, and additional untimed prompts, and after writing you can get personal essay feedback from our test prep experts!
 In addition, our Video Course offers some detailed tips and guidance for structuring and polishing your writing sample.
 Learn More.